projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-ioc-virt.rst

 The "lpc_port" is "com1" or "com2", IOC mediator needs one unassigned lpc port for data transfer between User VM and Service VM.

-The "wakeup_reason" is IOC mediator boot up reason, each bit represents one wakeup reason.
+The "wakeup_reason" is IOC mediator boot reason, each bit represents one wakeup reason.

 For example, the following commands are used to enable IOC feature, the